laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/index.markdown

 *Note: We're not able to provide kennel or home boarding (where your pet stays with us).
 We considered it, but decided it not fair on our own pets.*

 No matter what service we're providing for you, we will always arrange a convenient time with you to come and meet you and your pets to discuss the finer details.
 This visit is **completely free of charge** and there is no obligation to take us up with our services.
-We usually ask you to complete our [data collection form](/assets/pdf/collectionformaug2023.pdf) so we have a record of important details.

 ## Animals we have experience of:
 <img src="/assets/images/sittinghorse10pc.jpg" class="align-right" alt="My horse Basil" style="padding:10px">